wp-plugins/socialgrid/readme.txt

 7. Shown here is the mini icon size, which is an easy setting to change inside of your SocialGrid settings area.
 Simply check the box, hit save, and you've got mini icons!

 == Changelog ==

+= 2.4 =
+* Removed Brightkite and Friendfeed.
+* Added Cargo Collective, Dribble and Forrst.
+* Replaced Google Profile with Google+.
+* The text for each item can now be changed in classes/sg.php.

 = 2.3 =
 * Added a feature to disable tooltips completely.